hantsy/micronaut-sandbox/docs/index.md

 ## Contribution

-Any form contributions are welcome.
+Any formal contributions are welcome.
 You can file an issue or send a PR on Github.
 If my work is helpful, please help me to spread it out to your circles or [buy me a coffee](https://www.buymeacoffee.com/hantsy).:)

 ## About Me

-I am an independent freelancer from China with 20 years of software engineering experience.
-If you need some development and technical consulting service, please drop me an email, my email address is hantsy@gmail.com.
+My name is Hantsy, an independent freelancer from China, I have over 20 years of software engineering experience.
+If you need some development and technical consulting service, please drop me an email, my email address is [hantsy@gmail.com](mailto:hantsy@gmail.com).

 Enjoy reading!